dat-adi/tinyApps/README.md

 A program that allows you to store urls to your favourite sites, launch all of them, at a click of a button, instead of wasting your time on manually opening them yourself.
 Using pickle module as a save file for your urls.

+## YTsearch

+A program that acts as a simple search through Youtube, opens up a webpage, if not already open, and opens up the search results.